 We have relied on, and expect to continue to rely on, organic growth in the expansion of our coverage network.
-We believe our corporate culture is one of our competitive strengths and in order to preserve this our relationship managers are recruited as our employees rather than external agents.
+We believe our corporate culture is one of our competitive strengths, and in order to preserve this, our relationship managers are recruited as our employees rather than external agents.
 Our relationship managers are an inherent part of our institutionalized client service structure and play critical roles in our building and maintaining long-term relationships with clients.
 We place a significant emphasis on recruiting, training and motivating our relationship managers.
 The number of our relationship managers has increased as a result of the growth of our business and expansion of our coverage network.
-As of December 31, 2010, we had 341 relationship managers nationwide, compared to 192 as of December 31, 2009.
+As of December 31, 2011, we had 510 relationship managers nationwide, compared to 341 as of December 31, 2010 and 192 as of December 31, 2009.